osmphp-archived/framework-docs/mustache-templates.md

 # Mustache Templates

 Osm framework does all the rendering on the server using layers and Blade templates.
-In some cases, however, it may be beneficial to render HTML in JavaScript.

-Use [Mustache](https://mustache.github.io/) to render HTML in JavaScript or any other Javascript templating library.
+In some cases, however, it is beneficial to render HTML in JavaScript.
+To do that, use [Mustache](https://mustache.github.io/) or any other Javascript templating library.

 Contents: